Læsø Artist in Residence

 - A motivated application (max.
 1 A4 page)

-- A CV including references from, and contact information of two professional curators (max.
+- A CV containing a minimum of one exhibition within a professional context and two professional referees (max.
 2 A4 page)

 - Illustrations of works – at least five pictures.
 Text, titles and links can be added here (max.
 5 A4 pages)